We are a grassroots collective

 FIG, TRANSgrediendo and Brooklyn Grange members at Rock Steady Farm.

-Since launching an emergency food relief response to COVID five years ago, our work has deepened in trust, clarified in scope, and grown in collective power.
+Since launching as an emergency food relief response to COVID six years ago, our collaborative food security program has deepened in trust, clarified in scope, and grown in collective power.

 In addition, together we’ve organized in-person gatherings, farm field trips, an all-Spanish-language culinary workshop series, and invitations to each others’ events — ways in which we are building community and relationship beyond just the food.
 As organizers and connectors, FIG serves as the mycellial network that holds it all together.